GNOME/gtksourceview/docs/lang-reference.md

 - `ignore-style` (optional)

-  If this attribute is "true" then the referenced context will not be highlighted.
+  If this attribute is `true` then the referenced context will not be highlighted.
 It does not affect child contexts and their styles.

 - `original` (optional)

-  If this attribute is "true", it references the original context, if it has been replaced with the `<replace>` tag.
+  If this attribute is `true`, it references the original context, if it has been replaced with the `<replace>` tag.

 ## Keyword contexts